Knucklesfan/CreatiNote/README.md

 - **Fonts**: Limit to the default font; allow size changes via Ctrl + Up/Down arrow.
 - **Text colors**: Add options in the hovering toolbar.
-- **Text alignment**: Add left, right, and center alignment options in the hovering toolbar.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------